 A brief history of the Louvain Learning Lab

-The Université catholique de Louvain (UCL) is a pioneer in the study of higher education and in the use of ICTE (information and communication technologies in education) to promote innovation and create added value in the fields of teaching and learning.
+The Université catholique de Louvain (UCLouvain) is a pioneer in the study of higher education and in the use of ICTE (information and communication technologies in education) to promote innovation and create added value in the fields of teaching and learning.
 It has come a long way since it first set out on this route in 1980 and has passed a number of complementary milestones along the way, culminating in the image of the University as we know it today.

 1. Start by finding resources for evaluation of teaching

-UCL has organised teaching evaluations carried out by students since the early 1980s.
+UCLouvain has organised teaching evaluations carried out by students since the early 1980s.

 This was an original initiative when it was first introduced and it determined the subsequent course of events.
 This approach placed students at the centre of a system that was intended to improve the quality of teaching and consequently also of learning.
 A number of reports (L'évaluation des enseignements, 1991; La pédagogie à l'Université, 1996) mention the need to guide teachers in their development as educators so that these evaluations can be more than simple observations that offer no prospects for improvement.